lmcgrath/lmcgrath.github.com/source/_posts/2012-10-23-using-perforce-chronicle-for-application-configuration.markdown

 ### Working with branches

 I did not take the time to see how Chronicle manages branches.
 I will need to verify that Chronicle and the appconfig module can work with development, staging, and production branches, with maintained divergence.
+For example, we're still trying to figure out how to attach visual clients like P4V to the repository and work independently of Chronicle.

+## Kudos

+I would like to thank the guys at Perforce for their assistance and answering all my questions as I worked with Chronicle, especially Randy Defauw.